July Weather at Narsarsuaq Airport Greenland

-Over the course of July at Narsarsuaq Airport, the length of the day is very rapidly decreasing.
-From the start to the end of the month, the length of the day decreases by 2 hours, 0 minutes, implying an average daily decrease of 4 minutes, 0 seconds, and weekly decrease of 28 minutes, 1 second.
+Over the course of July at Narsarsuaq Airport, the length of the day is rapidly decreasing.
+From the start to the end of the month, the length of the day decreases by 1 hour, 59 minutes, implying an average daily decrease of 3 minutes, 59 seconds, and weekly decrease of 27 minutes, 50 seconds.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.